bmoren/jQuery-Generative-Engines/README.md

 ---
 ### .replicate()
-Replicates a selected item a specific number of times.
+.replicate() replicates a selected item a specific number of times.
 Takes an optional object of options with `total`, `random`,`speed`, `mode` parameters. `total` defines how many copies to render to the screen. `random` defines if the copies should be randomly placed on the screen using absolute positioning with random top and left values. `mode` determines the mode of which there are two: `once` renders all replicants to the screen immediately. `step` renders one replicant to the screen per `speed` interval.
 In the example below `.image` will be replicated and placed in the window at a random location once every 500ms (half second) until there are 100 replicants placed into the window.
 ```html